Highway (2022 film): Production

 After watching Abhishek Banerjee's performance in the Hindi web series Paatal Lok, Guhan cast him for the role of a serial killer.
 The film's launch event with a puja ceremony was held in May 2021.
 It was extensively shot on the highways near Hyderabad, Araku Valley and Chikmagalur in approximately forty days.
 Filming was wrapped up in October 2021.

 Soundtrack

 The film score and soundtrack album of the film is composed by Simon K. King.
 The music rights were acquired by Aditya Music.

 Release and reception

 Highway was premiered on Aha on 19 August 2022.

 Neeshita Nyayapati of The Times of India gave a rating of 2 out of 5 and wrote that "Highway is passable fare at best, but given the kind of talent involved in the project, you can’t help but wonder if the story had the potential to be fleshed out better".
 Balakrishna Ganeshan of The News Minute also gave same rating and wrote that "Highway sticks true to the crime thriller genre without meandering into unnecessary details or scenes".
-Pinkvilla too rated the film 2 out of 5 and stated "Highway is barely clued into the emerging plot devices in the Indian OTT space, especially those concerning crime thrillers, which have long ceased to present obvious formats".